kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 ## Visual Studio Project for Services

-The `ProductService` class will be responsible for abstracting away product behavior, as well as CRUD operation utilizing the `HowDataContext` for data access.

-The `ProductService` class will implement a new interface called `IProductService`.
-We will use this interface for our DI registration as well as within our Unit test project for mocking dependencies.
+In the coming sections, we'll be creating new services and we need a good place to house these new resources.
+Not only will we have an implementation class for each service, we'll also need to create interfaces for these implementations.

 ### Create Service Project

-Now, let's focus on creating our own Service Implementation.
-First, we need to create a new .NET Core Class Library project and call it
-`HOW.AspNetCore.Services`.
-This project will reference the `HOW.AspNetCore.Data` project and be the only interface for managing product related activities.
+From within Visual Studio, create a new .NET Core Class Library project and call it `HOW.AspNetCore.Services`.
+This project will reference the `HOW.AspNetCore.Data` project and be the only API for managing product related activities.

 ### Create the following folders

 - **Interfaces**

-    We will store all Service interfaces within this folder (e.g. `IStorageService` & `IProductService`)
+    We will store all Service interfaces within this folder

 - **Domains**